suyinwb/World_Weather_Analysis/README.md

 * Vacation_Itinerary

-Uses WeatherPy_vacation.csv from previous repository as dataset for user to choose 4 different hotel locations as itinerary.
+Uses WeatherPy_vacation.csv from previous repository as dataset for user to choose 4 different locations as itinerary.
 Then using Google Map API to create travel route between these 4 cities as seen below.

 >Travel itinerary